finos/cla-bot/README.md

 The cla-bot is a GitHub App making it very easy to install for individual projects, or entire organizations.
 You don't have to host anything yourself in order to run the bot, you simply provide configuration.
 To install the bot, visit [https://github.com/apps/cla-bot](https://github.com/apps/cla-bot), click 'Install', and select the project(s) that you want to enable cla-bot on.
 Once enabled, cla-bot will be informed whenever a pull request is opened or updated on any of the selected repositories.

-When a pull request opened, cla-bot checks all the committers to ensure that they have a signed CLA.
+When a pull request is opened, cla-bot checks all the committers to ensure that they have a signed CLA.
 In order for cla-bot to perform this check you need to add a `.clabot` file to your repository.
 There are various configuration options available for specifying how contributors are verified, with the most simple being a list of GitHub accounts for contributors with a CLA.

 You might want to try out the bot in a test repo.
 Here's an example `.clabot` file: